 A class can be a huge luxurious home on a commercial bus chassis with a million dollar price tag or a much more modest model on a Workhorse or Ford chassis for under $100,000.
 Buying used saves a big chunk of money.
-Class As usually have a bedroom in the rear section, a living area in the front and a kitchen in between.
+Class As usually have a bedroom in the rear section, a living area in the front, and a kitchen in between.
 The cab seats swivel around to become living area seating.
-The floor is all one level.
+The floor is all on one level.

 Making an RV Accessible

 All RVs contain everything that you need to live comfortably – a kitchen, a full bathroom, bed, dinette, furnace, air conditioner – a small but complete house.
 However, a typical RV presents many obstacles for a wheelchair user starting with the entry door.
-Entry door are only 24”- 28” so an accessible RV will need to have a larger door installed.
+Entry doors are only 24”- 28” so an accessible RV will need to have a larger door installed.
 A standard lift can be used but I prefer a Super Arm lift because it leaves the steps in place and doorway usable for able-bodied people.

 Buying an RV

-Before buying a RV consider how you will be using it.
+Before buying an RV consider how you will be using it.
 If you plan on staying in a park for long periods of time a larger RV is probably best.
 You’ll also want an accessible vehicle that can be towed behind the RV.
 If you travel more a smaller RV without a separate towed vehicle may be a better choice.

-There are a few companies who will work with customers and make a RV that fits their needs.
+There are a few companies that will work with customers and make an RV that fits their needs.
 I recommend Winnebago if you prefer a class A and Born Free if you prefer a class C. Born Free Class C RVs are a little different than a typical C because they’re all one level and the passenger seat swivels to allow an easy transfer to and from a wheelchair.
-Buying new can be quite expensive but fortunately there are used accessible RVs available.
+Buying new can be quite expensive but fortunately, there are used accessible RVs available.
 This site usually has a good selection.
 New listings are added often so check back if you don’t find anything suitable.

 I hope to be adding more articles about accessible RV traveling.
-If you’d like to know more about us, our RV and our travels please check my blog – rollinginarv-wheelchairtraveling.blogspot.com/
+If you’d like to know more about us, our RV, and our travels please check my blog – rollinginarv-wheelchairtraveling.blogspot.com/